 Build your personas around these models and when things don’t make sense, ask.
 Happy customers will share what is and isn’t working, allowing you to better serve them and future customer.

 Companies post size and industry information on LinkedIn, and other databases might capture additional information like who uses a specific CRM or other software.
 Build as complete a profile as you can.

 When you find an additional data source for this persona development, come back to it when hunting and qualifying targets.
 There are a wide range of sources available, so the ones that help you understand customers can usually help you understand targets.

 The good news in this is that there are companies who specialize in developing and collecting this data.
-You can work to build your own tech stack and operate it with an internal organization, pay for people to setup your stack for you, or outsource to companies that have a mix of people and tech to run data mining as a service.
+You can work to build your own tech stack and operate it with an internal organization, pay for people to setup your stack for you, or outsource your processes to companies that have a mix of people and tech to run data mining as a service.